 For Jason, coming out to his teammates was unnecessary as they had figured it out for themselves.
-Aside from expecting the worst, his teammates were fully supportive.
+It turned out there was only so much he could hide, but aside from expecting the worst, his teammates were fully supportive.
 “It was the one place I thought I’d never be able to come out, ever.
 I didn’t know any footballers who were gay, so I could only assume the worst, and it scared me.”

 As a beyondblue Ambassador, Jason hopes his personal story will help others who are struggling with coming out in sport, or in any other context.

 “Hopefully, what I can bring is a personal story of what it’s like to be gay and play football and what homophobia looks like and how it affected me… It’s about stories that change hearts and minds.

 “I know if I had known of a gay footballer when I was young, it would have made a world of difference to my outlook on life and my hopes for the future.”

 “I think it's important for young people who are struggling to know that there is help available and I just highly recommend talking it out.
 If you keep these thoughts bottled up in your head it can spiral out of control.”

 “Being gay doesn't define me but it is part of who I am.
 If anything the journey has made me a stronger, more resilient person.
 My advice to anyone thinking about coming out is don't be afraid to be yourself, because you'll be surprised how accepting other people can be if you actually give them the chance.”